Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 Try compiling `IntListTest.java` again, and this time your test should compile.
 Run the test using `java IntListTest` or IntelliJ, and the test should fail.
 This is great!
 We've now reached the "red" phase of the TDD cycle.

 Write a reverse method, and rerun the tests until it passes.
 If you're stuck (this is a tricky problem with a very clever solution), see the week 3 discussion solutions.
+Note that a correct reverse is not required for full credit on this week's lab (it's an ungraded test in the AG), so if you're really stuck and need to work on project 1, do that first, and then come back and complete this exercise.

 Protip: If you want to have your tests timeout after a certain amount of time (to prevent infinite loops), you can declare your test like this: